501A-gh/tsuika/README.md

 ### 🔘 Buttons / Links:

 Trim comes with two types of buttons.
-They can be added through the classes named `button-standad` or `button-rounded` which have rounded corners.
+They can be added through the classes named `button-standard` or `button-rounded` which have rounded corners.

 ### 📊 Graphs: